Code-Institute-Submissions/MS1-The-Love-Letter/README.md

 When conducting research into potential customers, the points that came up most frequently were:
 - As a user, I want to the products to be easy to find, so I can select one quickly. **Addressed in print section**
-- As a user, I want the site to be usable via moblie phone so I can conveniently access it anywhere. **Addressed through responsive mobile first design**
+- As a user, I want the site to be usable via mobile phone so I can conveniently access it anywhere. **Addressed through responsive mobile first design**
-- As a user, I want to know about the breif history of the business to determine trustworthiness. **Addressed in about section**
+- As a user, I want to know about the brief history of the business to determine trustworthiness. **Addressed in about section**
-- As a user, I want to know how the cost of products upfront do decided whether to buy. **Addressed in print section**
+- As a user, I want to know the cost of products upfront to decide whether to buy. **Addressed in print section**
-- As a user, I need the company to have social media to keep up with an new products or services. **Addressed in footer**
+- As a user, I need the company to have social media to keep up with any new products or services. **Addressed in footer**

 ### Strategy
-To sell prints and custom prints service using a user friendly 'one page' design, with a clear layout that also stays true to the company branding.
+To sell prints and a custom prints service using a user friendly 'one page' design, with a clear layout that also stays true to the company branding.

 ### Scope
-Providing customers with a breif company background, then all products and services set out and well labeled so they can browse and find what they are looking for.
+Providing customers with a brief company background, then all products and services set out and well labeled so they can browse and find what they are looking for.

 ### Structure
 Fixed top navigation bar to get to desired sections of the site easily.
-Information given is short and easy to read.
+Information given is a short uncomplicated read.
 The function of each section of the site is labelled and  apparent to customer.

 ### Skeleton
 Wireframes created using figma:
 - [**The Love Letter wireframe**](https://github.com/Darlyn-Lurikah/MS1--User-Centric-Frontend-Dev--The-Love-Letter/blob/master/mockups/The%20Love%20Letter%20wireframe.pdf)

 ### Surface
-As the fruity background is eyecatching, the print section had a plain background to ensure they stood out and were easy to read so branding did not overtake usability.
+As the fruity background is eyecatching, the print section needed a plain background to ensure the products were clearly visible and branding did not overtake usability.
-As site branding is bright and busy, The text had to be simple and clean:
+With bright and busy site branding, the text had to be simple and clean:

 **Roboto**- For general information throughout